andreasbm/lit-translate/README.md

 ## ➤ 5.
 Interpolate values

-When using the `get` function it is possible to interpolate values (eg. replace the placeholders with content).
-As default, you can simply use the `key` syntax in your translations and provide an object with values replacing those defined in the translations when using the `get` function.
+When using the `get` function it is possible to interpolate values (replacing placeholders with content).
+As default, you can simply use the `{{ key }}` syntax in your translations and provide an object with values replacing those defined in the translations when using the `get` function.
 The example below is based on the strings defined in [step 1](#-1-define-the-translations).

 ```js
 import { get } from "lit-translate";